ess-dmsc/daquiri/README.md

 ### Requirements

-Platforms
+Platforms (tested)
+- Ubuntu16.04
-- Ubuntu (tested)
+- Ubuntu17.10
-- OSX (tested)
+- OSX
-- Windows (theoretically? someone please try this :))

-These libraries are expected in default locations:
+You definitely need these:
+- C++ compiler with c++11 support
+- Qt  (>=5.5)
+- conan (via pip)

+You also need these, but if you have conan, don't worry about it
+- Cmake
 - boost
-- Qt  (>=5.5)
 - librdkafka
 - flatbuffers (headers and `flatc` executable)
 - eigen3
 - [h5cpp](https://github.com/ess-dmsc/h5cpp)

-Tooling
-- cmake (minimum tested is 2.8.11)
-- C++ compiler with c++11 support
+If you want to contribute, you might want these:
+- Google Test
 - dialog

-Others (optional)
-- Google Test

 ### Build

-Assuming you have `make` and all dependencies in standard locations:
 ```
 git submodule update --init
-util/config.sh (to select desired components)
 mkdir build
 cd build
+conan install --build=missing ../conanfile.txt
-cmake ../src
+cmake ..
 make
 ```